danvk/crosswalk/README.md

 Here's what you have to do:

 - Define your API using TypeScript types (see below).
-- Run `typescript-json-schema` to produce a JSON Schema for your API.
+- Run `ts-json-schema-generator` to produce a JSON Schema for your API.

 Here's what you get in return: